tehniq3/big_font_weather_clock/README.md

 - v.3 - removed both DHT22 sensors and added one DS18B20 sensor
 - v.3a - added adjustment also for seconds, show temperature without delay
 - v.3b - changed DS18B20 request and set the resolution
-- v.4 - scwitch big fonts for clock with temperature
+- v.4 - switch big fonts for clock with temperature
 - v.4a - small updates to not put date on undesired position after 0:00:00 clock